;

 A minimum grade of ‘B’ or better or satisfactory in all nursing courses must be earned.

-DNP Major Core Courses — 17 hours
+DNP Major Core Courses — 17 credits

 NURS 618Epidemiology in Advance Nursing Practice